English at Aston University was ranked top 10 for ‘student to staff ratio’ (Guardian, 2023).

 Frequently asked questions

-- Why should I study MA English at Aston University?
+- Why study English Language at Aston University?

-- Why should I study my postgraduate degree at Aston University?
+- Why should international students choose Aston University?

 Aston University is a diverse, close community and welcomes international students.
 Students from over 120 different countries choose to study with us every year.
 Based in the centre of Birmingham, Aston is not only a great place to study – it is also a great place to live.